-The Law Project of the Chicago Coalition for the Homeless is seeking a new Youth Health Attorney to join our Youth Futures mobile legal clinic team to advocate for access to quality health care for youth experiencing homelessness in Illinois through both direct representation and policy advocacy.
+Job Description: The Law Project of the Chicago Coalition for the Homeless is seeking a new Senior Attorney to provide legal representation and advocacy for individuals, children and families experiencing homeless through both litigation and policy work.

-- Outreach to homeless individuals living on the street, providing assistance with access to health care, disability, identification documents and public benefits.
+- Outreach to homeless individuals living on the street and in shelter.

-- Participate in local and state-level coalitions and campaigns to promote policies and laws to reduce barriers to accessing health care for homeless youth and adults.
+- Participate in local and state-level coalitions and campaigns to promote policies and laws that impact the civil and human rights of homeless individuals and families.

-- Assist Law Project Director and Associate Director with litigation and other projects as needed.
+- Assist Law Project Director and Associate Director with supervision of staff, litigation and other projects as needed.

-- Develop and conduct trainings for attorneys and other professionals on health care for homeless youth.
+- Develop and conduct trainings for attorneys and other professionals on the legal rights of homeless persons.